tableau/TabMigrate/README.md

 - It allows the contents (Workbooks, Data Sources, and Projects) to be downloaded from a Tableau Server site into your local file system.
 - It allows this file system content to be transformed and uploaded back into another Tableau Server or Tableau Server site, along-side existing content.
 - It generates command line arguments for the export and import operations, allowing you to quickly repeat or modify these steps.

+## Versions of Tableau Server
+TabMigrate was written and tested with version 9.1 of Tableau Server.
+- It should work in all Tableau Server versions >= 9.1.
+- The application also "probably" works in Tableau Server 9.0, but this has not been tested.
+- Moving forward, the application will be maintained and gain new features with each released version of Tableau Server, as the REST API set expands.
+If you need older versions, you can download the previous releases.

 ## Getting started with TabMigrate (for non-developers)
 You do not need to download and compile the source code to use TabMigrate.
 Those interested in simply running the application can download and unzip the setup from https://github.com/tableau/TabMigrate/releases.